Smart Trees Pacific is a non-profit organization focused on urban and community forestry serving Hawaii & the Pacific.

-We recognize that Hawaii’s tropical urban trees are a vital resource and we work to raise awareness & support for our urban forests!
-With over 40 years of collective experience that demonstrates our knowledge and skills in Urban Forestry, we are the leaders in developing sustainable and healthy community forests.
+We recognize that the Pacific region’s tropical urban trees are a vital resource and we work to support, manage, and raise awareness for our urban forests!
+With over 40 years of collective experience that demonstrates our knowledge and skills in Urban Forestry, Smart Trees Pacific is a leader in developing sustainable and healthy community forests.

 “Promote and provide resources to select, install, establish, and care for trees to provide solutions for the natural and human environment.”

 Smart Trees Pacific was originally founded as ‘Friend’s of Hawaii’s Urban Forests’ in 1998 by Kevin Eckert, Teresa Trueman-Madriaga, and Larry Gay.
 The organization was established to take on a supportive role to grow and enhance the State of Hawaii’s Kaulunani Urban and Community Forestry Program.

 In 2014, our organization’s name changed to Smart Trees Pacific in order to reflect our broader goals within the Pacific region.
 We continue to work throughout the Hawaiian Islands and have been proud to branch into other areas in the Pacific supporting a variety of urban forestry initiatives.